 - 2. Generate safe and effective patient centered care using the nursing process. - 3.
 Incorporate effective communication strategies to reduce risk and injuries in the health care environment.

 Professional Identity Implement one's role as a nurse in ways that reflect integrity, responsibility, ethical practices, and an evolving identity as a nurse committed to evidence-based practice, caring, advocacy, and safe, quality care for diverse patients within a family and community context.

-- 4. Create caring relationships with patients and support systems consistent with the ANA Standards of Nursing Practice and the Code of Ethics. - Evaluate the utilization of health care system resources to efficiently and effectively manage care.irit of Inquiry Examine the evidence that underlies clinical nursing practice to challenge the status quo, que - Spirit of Inquiry Examine the evidence that underlies clinical nursing practice to challenge the status quo, question underlying assumptions, and offer new insights to improve the quality of care for patients, families, and communities. - 6.
-Integrate current best practices to plan and implement safe and effective patient care.
+- 4. Create caring relationships with patients and support systems consistent with the ANA Standards of Nursing Practice and the Code of Ethics. - 5.
+Evaluate the utilization of health care system resources to efficiently and effectively manage care.

+Spirit of Inquiry Examine the evidence that underlies clinical nursing practice to challenge the status quo, question underlying assumptions, and offer new insights to improve the quality of care for patients, families, and communities.

+6. Integrate current best practices to plan and implement safe and effective patient care.